saeed51100/machine-learning/forex-prediction/classification/readme-16.txt

     6- Build, Train and Evaluate the model

 --------------------------
-Completed sections (1–4)
+Completed parts (1–4)
 --------------------------
-I have done the following steps:
+I have done the following parts:
     1- Create df_model from df and add the 'label' column 2- CHRONOLOGICAL SPLITTING
     3- SCALING DATA